General considerations

 Depending on the location of the laceration, different neurovascular structures may be affected by the injury.

-For example in the illustrated case, the facial nerve is directly involved.
+For example, in the illustrated case, the facial nerve is directly involved.
 The facial nerve can either be repaired primarily or tagged for ease of location during a secondary repair.

 The laceration is closed in layers with short-term resorbable interrupted sutures, realigning the anatomic structures and eliminating dead space:

-Damaged facial and trigeminal nerve branches are repaired as well as an injured Stensen’s duct.
+Injured facial and trigeminal nerve branches are repaired as well as an injured Stensen’s duct.

 A variety of skin closure techniques are available based on surgical preference.
 A drain may be used if necessary.